IEA Wind TCP Task 45

 Our approach

-We hold annual General Meetings to build our community, and have regular dedicated work package meetings to explore specific issues.
+We hold Bi-annual Meetings to build our community, and have regular dedicated work package meetings to explore specific issues.
 Together we are making progress towards the implementation of large-scale recycling solutions.

 Services